Jul 29, 2025

-Panchpokhari Trek is a peaceful and less-traveled trekking route located in the Sindhupalchowk district of Nepal, northeast of Kathmandu.
-The trek leads to Panchpokhari, which means "Five Sacred Lakes" in Nepali — a group of five high-altitude lakes that hold religious and cultural significance for both Hindus and Buddhists.
+Panch Pokhari Trek is a peaceful trekking route located in the Sindhupalchowk district of Nepal, northeast of Kathmandu.
+The trek leads to the "Five Sacred Lakes" namely jethi Pokhari, Mahili Pokhari, Sahili Pokhari, Kaili Pokhari, and Kanchi Pokhari in Nepali — a group of five high-altitude lakes that hold religious and cultural significance for both Hindus and Buddhists.
+The lakes are visited by thousands of pilgrims during the Janai Purnima festival (usually in August).

-These lakes are situated at an altitude of around 4,100 meters (13,451 feet) above sea level and are among the highest freshwater lake systems in Nepal.
+These panch pokhari is situated at an altitude of around 4,100 meters (13,451 feet) above sea level and are among the highest freshwater lake systems in Nepal.

-Panchpokhari was traditionally known by locals and pilgrims, but it gained wider attention in the early 2000s when it was officially promoted as a trekking destination by the Nepal Tourism Board and Trekking Agencies’ Association of Nepal (TAAN).
-Since then, it has become a hidden gem
+Panch Pokhari Trek gained wider attention in the early 2000s when it was officially promoted as a trekking destination by the Nepal Tourism Board and Trekking Agencies’ Association of Nepal (TAAN).
+Since then, thousands of nature lover and pilgrims visit here through out the year.

 Location: Sindhupalchowk District, Nepal